adedomin/CSC450-project-proposal/final/final.md

 The results show that jcom simplifies some use cases.
 This is a result of the syntax, but also the ability to store complex data structures in the shell's variables.
 Because of this, it feels more natural to use overall.
-It's definitely a feature that should be added to current, or future, shells.
+The next step is to try and push these modern features into current, popular shells.